britoddd/britoddd/README.md

 `NLP` `Machine Learning` `Deep Learning`

 ### **[onoma-trace](https://github.com/britoddd/onoma-trace)**
 Predicts country of origin from a personal name across 104 countries, using character n-gram TF-IDF and linear models.
-Includes a set-lenient metric I defined to separate genuine errors from irreducible ambiguity, since many names legitimately belong to several countries.
 · [Demo](https://huggingface.co/spaces)

 `NLP` `Machine Learning`

 <!-- Role sentences are the whole point of this section.
 "Contributed to X" tells a reviewer nothing; naming your part is checkable against the commit log and safe to be questioned on in an interview. -->
 ### **[AirBlocks](https://github.com/jstn77/Air-Blocks-Hand-Gesture-Tracking-Block-Puzzle-Games)**
 Block puzzle game controlled entirely by hand gestures.
-Tracking gestures using Mediapipe, translated into AirBlocks movement.
+Tracking gestures using Mediapipe, translated into AirBlocks movement. · [[Demo](https://huggingface.co/spaces/britod/airblocks-handgesture-games)]

 `Computer Vision` `Machine Learning` `Games` `Mediapipe`